 MSC Medical Examinations

 If you are notified that you are due for a physical or occupational health exam, these examinations will be paid for by MSC.
 Exams can be scheduled by the ship Medical Services Officer (MSO) or by calling the CIVMAR Support Center (CSC).
 You must bring your supplemental health record with you to the examination.
 If the periodicities align, MSC Medical examinations may be submitted to the USCG National Maritime Center (NMC) for renewal of USCG mariner credentials in lieu of completing the USCG 719K examination forms at your own expense.
 NMC may still require additional documentation at their discretion.
+If additional information is requested, it is the CIVMAR’s responsibility to provide it.

 Drug Free Workplace Information